-Our Board unanimously recommends a vote FOR ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023.
+Our Board unanimously recommends a vote FOR ratification of the appointment of Deloitte as our independent registered public accounting firm for our fiscal year ending December 31, 2024.
 Unless a contrary choice is specified, proxies solicited by our Board will be voted FOR ratification of the appointment.

-(2) Audit-Related Fees services include fees associated with audits of employee benefit plans.
+(2) Audit-Related Fees services include services associated with audits of employee benefit plans.

-(3) Tax Fees services include tax compliance and tax advice.
-Tax compliance services include certain non-U.S. income and non-income tax compliance.
-Tax advice services include: (i) U.S. federal, state and local income and non-income tax advice; and (ii) non-U.S. income tax returns and advice, and non-income tax advice.
+(3) Tax Fees services include U.S. and non-U.S. income and non-income tax compliance and advice.